-- The contraindication of a suspected fracture may not seem obvious, but a lack of integrity in a bone may jeopardize the integrity of the associated vascular structures and may result in extravasation. - Pulmonary edema is a sign of fluid overload secondary to a fluid bolus.
+- Pulmonary edema is a sign of fluid overload secondary to a fluid bolus.
 As such, frequent chest assessments are required. - The treatment line specifies "consider IV cannulation".
 This may encompass upper and lower extremity veins depending on your Base Hospital's authorization.

-Is required before administering a fluid bolus to a diabetic patient ≥ 2 years and < 12 years of age, who is hypotensive and suspected of being in ketoacidosis.
+Is required before administering a fluid bolus to a diabetic patient < 12 years old, who is hypotensive and suspected of being in ketoacidosis.
 A patch is required so that the physician can carefully control the volume of fluid administered to prevent cerebral edema.

-CVAD
+CVAD: